What Is Premature Birth?

 - Concentrated formula

-Ready-to-use formula is the only type of formula that is ready to drink as-is.
-Both the powdered formula and the formula concentrate need to be mixed with water per the instructions on the packaging before it’s given to an infant.
+Ready-to-use formula is the only type of formula that is ready to feed as-is.
+Both the powdered formula and the formula concentrate need to be mixed with water per the instructions on the packaging before being given to an infant.

 How Long Does a Baby Need Formula?

 Typically, babies consume infant formula until about a year old.
-After that, they can usually drink regular milk (whole, not skim).
+After one year of age, they can usually drink regular milk (whole, not skim).
 The fat and calories from whole milk are needed for toddlers’ brain development.

 What Is Necrotizing Enterocolitis?

 Necrotizing enterocolitis, often abbreviated as NEC, is a disease that impacts the intestines.
-It usually affects premature infants or other at-risk newborn babies who were fed cow’s milk-based baby formula and typically occurs during the first two weeks of the baby’s life.
+It most commonly affects premature infants or other at-risk newborn babies who were fed cow’s milk-based baby formula and usually occurs during the first two weeks of the baby’s life.
 In infants who develop NEC, bacteria get into their intestinal walls and cause inflammation.
-This inflammation can then cause a gap or a crack to form in the wall of the intestine, through which the bacteria can travel into the abdomen.
+This inflammation may then cause a gap or a fissure to form in the wall of the intestine, through which the bacteria can travel into the abdomen.

-Necrotizing enterocolitis can be very serious and, if it’s not promptly treated, can even lead to the death of the infant.
+Necrotizing enterocolitis can be very serious and, if it’s not promptly treated, may even lead to the death of the infant.

 What Causes Necrotizing Enterocolitis?

 Doctors don’t know exactly what causes necrotizing enterocolitis.
-However, it’s thought that it occurs predominantly in premature babies because their bodies are comparatively weaker than those of full-term babies.
-Premature babies just aren’t as mature and their circulatory systems aren’t able to move blood and oxygen around their bodies as well as full-term infants can.
-Premature babies also can’t process food as well as full-term babies and they’re more prone to infection.
-For these reasons, premature infants or babies that are otherwise at risk are more likely to develop necrotizing enterocolitis.
+However, it’s thought that it occurs predominantly in premature babies because their bodies may be weaker than those of full-term babies.
+Premature babies just aren’t as mature and their circulatory systems may not be able to move blood and oxygen around their bodies as well as full-term infants.
+Premature babies also may not be process food as well as full-term babies and they may be more at risk of infection.
+For these reasons, premature infants or babies that are otherwise at risk may be more likely to develop necrotizing enterocolitis.

 Who Is Most at Risk of Developing Necrotizing Enterocolitis?

 Fortunately, necrotizing enterocolitis is very rare and affects only about one in every two to four thousand babies.
-Babies that are at higher risk for developing necrotizing enterocolitis are those that had any of the following characteristics:
+Babies that are at higher risk for developing necrotizing enterocolitis may have any of the following characteristics: